leedavid/CCStockFish/README.md

     An option handled by your GUI.

   * #### UCI_Chess960
     An option handled by your GUI.
-If true, Stockfish will play Chess960.
+If true, CCStockfish will play Chess960.

   * #### UCI_ShowWDL
     If enabled, show approximate WDL statistics as part of the engine output.